 Before proposing these features, the SBSP Restoration Project examined the landscape to see if there are any areas adjacent to the project site where this could occur naturally.
 In general, the best locations for building these features would be located adjacent to open space or park land where the project can provide an even greater extent of transition into upland habitats.

-However, at the edge of the Bay, these open space areas are often former (now closed and capped) landfills that present a variety of challenges for creating the missing upland habitat.
-The existing elevation gradient between the restored marsh and the edge of the landfill is usually too steep to provide a gradual transition.
+However, at the edge of the Bay, these open space areas are largely former (now closed and capped) landfills which present a variety of challenges for creating the missing upland habitat.
+First, the existing elevation gradient between the restored marsh and the edge of the landfill is usually too steep to provide a gradual transition.
 Secondly, these landfills would otherwise pose a water quality risk from erosion if tidal action were introduced immediately adjacent to the protective clay liner or un-engineered rip rap slopes.
 In these instances, it is necessary that the project place material inside the former salt ponds to create the desired slope (15:1 to 30:1).

-At other locations, whether the adjacent lands are closed landfills or other forms of public or private development, the actual elevations landward of the project sites are too low to create an uphill slope with the desired habitat functions.
+At other locations, the actual elevations landward of the project sites are too low to create an uphill slope with the desired habitat functions.
 Therefore, once new levees are built to protect that area from tidal flooding, the only area remaining to build the transition zones is into the salt ponds.
 Finally, most of the adjacent property is not within the SBSP Restoration Project's ability to acquire, whether or not it has the desired elevation profile, because it is currently developed.
 In addition to being very expensive to acquire these areas, it would be infeasible to relocate all of the residences and businesses that have been built adjacent to the salt ponds.

-For these reasons, the project plans to use imported fill from upland excavation projects and beneficial reuse of clean dredged material to create habitat transition zones inside the former salt ponds.
+For these reasons, the project plans to use fill from upland excavation projects to create habitat transition zones inside the former salt ponds.
 The transition zones would improve the habitat quality of the restored marsh, particularly for endangered and threatened species, and improve resiliency of the shoreline over time as sea levels rise.

-Phase 2 actions at Eden Landing could provide a combination of restored tidal wetlands and enhanced managed ponds.
 The approach to enhancing the managed ponds was to reconfigure the former salt production ponds to provide many of the ecological benefits, though in a smaller footprint, by providing enhanced water flows, pond depth, and salinity regimes for target species, especially migratory shorebirds and waterfowl, but also nesting terns and shorebirds.
 The creation of roosting and nesting islands was identified as part of pond enhancement.
-Reconfigured managed ponds would be located in accessible areas to provide for ease of operation and maintenance (O&M) and dispersed so they are readily available to birds traveling between the ponds and other habitats throughout the South Bay.
+The reconfigured managed ponds would be located in accessible areas to provide for ease of operations and maintenance (O&M) and dispersed so they are readily available to birds traveling between the ponds and other habitats throughout the South Bay.
 The project expects to rely on gravity-flow structures as much as possible to minimize the costs of pumping while providing adequate pond habitat to support high densities of birds.
 Ponds near interpretive opportunities, such as the historical salt works, are to be managed as appropriate to preserve the historic resources of interest.

-1.2.4 Flood Risk Management
+1.2.4 Flood Management